The American Bully is a happy, confident, and loving companion!

-This breed’s coat is very easy to maintain with limited grooming requirements due to their short smooth coat.
+This breed’s coat is very easy to maintain with limited grooming requirements due to its short smooth coat.

 The American Bully may only need to be quickly brushed once a week.

-Unfortunately, their short coats leaves this puppy quite vulnerable to cold weather.
+Unfortunately, their short coats leave this puppy quite vulnerable to cold weather.
 Therefore, we recommend buying your pooch a sweater for harsher conditions.

 As mentioned, the American Bully does not have any excessive grooming requirements.
 So their maintenance needs are fairly simple.

 Bathing your American Bully should only happen once a month, or less (depending on how much of a mud lover your pooch is).